Jebbis/PortofolioWebsite/README.md

 ## General Information
-- The aim of this project was to learn new skills and how to structure a bigger project
+- The aim of this project was to get a place for myself to showcase my skills and learn to use 3D objects in react project
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Next.JS - version 13.5.4
+- React - version 18.2
-- Typescript - version 5.0
+- Threejs - version 0.157
 - Tailwind CSS - version 3.0
-- Edge Store - version 0.1.4
-- Clerk - version 4.26.3
-- Convex - version 1.6.2

 ## Features
-List the ready features here:
-- Real-time database
-- Notion-style editor
-- Light and Dark mode
-- Infinite children documents
-- Trash can & soft delete
-- Authentication
-- File upload
-- File deletion
-- File replacement
-- Icons for each document (changes in real-time)
-- Expandable sidebar
-- Full mobile responsiveness
+- 3D Objects that are moving
+- Flying with the plane
-- Publish your note for sharing
+- Darkmode for frontpage
-- Fully collapsable sidebar
+- Music
-- Landing page
+- Contact form
-- Cover image of each document
-- Recover deleted files

 ## Screenshots
 ![Example screenshot](./img/Front.png)